Combinatorial model categories are equivalent to presentable quasicategories

 The following theorem is a solution to (one precise formulation of) Problem~9 on Hovey's list [\Hovey].

-\leftproper \proclaim Theorem.
-The following relative categories are Dwyer–Kan equivalent (and hence also equivalent to the categories in \vmainthm). \li The relative category $@CMC$ of combinatorial model categories and left Quillen functors. \li Left proper combinatorial model categories and left Quillen functors. \li Simplicial combinatorial model categories and simplicial left Quillen functors. \li Simplicial left proper combinatorial model categories and simplicial left Quillen functors. \endlist In all four cases, weak equivalences are given by left Quillen equivalences.
+\proclaim Theorem. ^^={left proper main theorem} (See ^!{main theorem simplicial}.)
+The following relative categories are Dwyer–Kan equivalent (and hence also equivalent to the categories in ^!{main theorem}). \li The relative category $@CMC$ of combinatorial model categories and left Quillen functors. \li Left proper combinatorial model categories and left Quillen functors. \li Simplicial combinatorial model categories and simplicial left Quillen functors. \li Simplicial left proper combinatorial model categories and simplicial left Quillen functors. \endlist In all four cases, weak equivalences are given by left Quillen equivalences.